input-output-hk/decentralized-software-updates/README.md

 nix-shell default.nix -A specs.decentralized-updates
 ```

-Once in the `nix-shell` the document can be built by using `make`.
-When editing
+Once in the `nix-shell` the document can be built by running `make` inside the
-the document it is also useful to recompile on file changes.
-To this end, use
+`design-spec` directory.
+When editing the document it is also useful to
-`make watch`.
+recompile on file changes.
+To this end use `make watch`.

 ## Executable specification